 If you are getting Carer's Benefit you will get credited social insurance contributions, known as credits.
 If you are on carer's leave but do not get Carer's Benefit, you are still entitled to get credits.
 You should get your employer to complete the application form for carer's leave credits (pdf)

 8. Returning to work

-Four weeks before the date you will return to work, you must give written notice to your employer that you intend to return to work.
-As regards your employment conditions, generally you are treated as if you had been in work during your period of carer’s leave except that you are not entitled to pay.
+You must give written notice to your employer 4 weeks before the date that you intend to return to work.
+As regards your employment conditions, generally you are treated as if you had been in work during your period of carer’s leave, except that you are not entitled to pay.
 You are entitled to annual leave and public holidays only for the first 13 weeks of carer’s leave.

 You are protected against being victimised for taking carer's leave or for proposing to take it.

 9. Further information

 For information about Carer's Benefit, contact your local social welfare office or Intreo centre.